Prithvi Narayan Shah: Kathmandu Valley

-According to legends, when Prithvi Narayan Shah entered the durbar of Bhadgaon, he found the kings of three towns sitting together, whereat he and his companions laughed.
+According to chroniclers, when Prithvi Narayan Shah entered the durbar of Bhadgaon, he found the defeated kings of three towns sitting together, whereat he and his companions laughed.
 Jaya Prakash was offended by this, and said, "O Gorkhalis, this has come to pass through the treachery of our servants, or else you would have had no cause for mirth."
-Prithvi Narayan Shah having conversed with Jaya Prakash Malla for a while then paid his respects to Ranajit Malla, and respectfully asked him to continue to rule as he had hitherto done, although Prithvi Narayan Shah had conquered the country.
-Ranjit Malla said that Prithvi Narayan Shah had obtained the sovereignty by the favor of God and that all that he now asked for was to be sent to Benaras.
-Shah entreated him to remain, but the recollection of the treachery of the servants was fresh in his memory and he would not be consent.
-Shah granted him the leave along with the expenses used for the journey.
-When Ranjit Malla reached the top of the Chandragiri Paa, he took a last view of Nepal, and with tears in his eyes exclaimed, " The Satbahalyas have killed my son Bir Narsinha, and have caused me this sorrow. " He then bade farewell to Taleju, Pashupatinath, and Guhyeshwari, and went to seek an asylum with Bisweswaranatha and Ganga.
+Prithvi Narayan Shah having conversed with Jaya Prakash Malla for a while then paid his respects to the aging Ranajit Malla, and respectfully asked him to continue to rule as he had hitherto done under a protectorate.
+Ranjit Malla stated that Prithvi Narayan Shah had obtained the sovereignty by the favor of God and that all he now requested was safe passage to Benaras.
+Shah granted him the leave along with the full expenses used for the long journey.

-He also occupied the Kuti Pass in circa 1756 CE, halting all trade through the pass and preventing communication with Tibet.
+He also occupied the Kuti Pass in circa 1756 CE, completely halting all trade through the pass and preventing communication between the Mallas and Tibet.